• Skip to primary navigation

 • an International Experience Canada work permit (Working Holiday, Young Professionals, or International Co-op)

-• a post grad work permit (you must have graduated from an Alberta institution)
+• a post graduation work permit (you must have graduated from an Alberta institution)

 • an open work permit issued to a vulnerable worker

-Note that there are a significant number of other types of work permits available, and individuals holding those types of permits are no longer eligible to apply to the Alberta Advantage Immigration Program (AAIP).
-Common examples of those no longer eligible include open work permit holders as the spouse of a student or the spouse of a skilled worker.
+Note that there are a significant number of other types of work permits available, and individuals holding those types of permits are not eligible to apply to the Alberta Advantage Immigration Program (AAIP).
+Common examples of those not eligible include open work permit holders as the spouse of a student or the spouse of a skilled worker.

 2. Occupation requirements